Chisanan232/LWTs/README.md

-# LWT
+# Testing Case Calculation
-A repository which collects every tool and study.
+A web app which help you calculate testing-time you need with target testing project and items.